cppshizoidS/Python/README.md

 Tensorflow is the folder with first practisize in TF

+PyTorch is the folder with simple Neural net in PyTorch

 ----------------------------------------------------------------------------
 Used technologies: Tkinter, PyQT5, PyGame, Requests, Telebot, NumPy, Tensorflow, SkitLearn, Neat, Discord_API